How Do You Find Out If Your Employer Has Worker's Compensation Insurance?

 This goes without saying, but an employer should have workers' compensation insurance.
 It's just better for business.
 If they don't, not only are they subject to fines and penalties, but they have to deal with the constant worry of employees getting injured at work.
 Not having workers’ compensation insurance also fosters a bad work environment.
 If you’re reading this post, you may know what I’m talking about.
 Nothing is worse than working for someone who you think doesn’t have your best interest in mind.
-Don’t worry though, if you get hurt at a company like this, we at Donahoe Kearney will keep your best interest in mind and there are solutions for you.
+Don’t worry though, if you get hurt at a company like this, the experienced workers compensation attorneys at Donahoe Kearney will keep your best interest in mind and there are solutions for you.

 There are usually two options for receiving benefits in this case: